-The presentation and conversation for the distinction work will be scheduled in early-mid April, after the work is submitted, and will last one hour.
+The presentation and conversation for the distinction work will be scheduled in early-mid April, after the work is submitted, and lasts one hour.
 We need to have the written work for review by the deadline date.
-At the meeting to decide distinction, we expect you to present for about half the time and allow the other half for questions and discussion.
+At the presentation and conversation to decide distinction, students present for about half the time and allow the other half for questions and discussion.

 Broad guidelines for the presentation of distinction work:

 - Provide a brief (10 minute) introduction to the work.
 What inspired you to do this work?
 What did you do?
 How does this work apply to the next stage in your professional development?